twanterstappen/ap-chatter/README.md

 ```

 # Usage
+To use the chat app, you need to start the server.
+The server will open a port where the client can connect to.
+After that the client script can be run.
+When the client connects to the server it will automaticly start a handshake and setup a secure connection.

+**!Note** that the script need to run in 2 seperate terminals, where the server.py needs to run first.

 ## Server
 The server script listens for incoming connections.
 Once a connection is made with a client it will initialise a handshake.
-The client will calculate the initial P, G and IV for the diffie helman key exchange and AES encryption.
+The client will calculate the initial P, G and IV for the Diffie Helman key exchange and AES encryption.
 The server will by default run on 127.0.0.1:5000.

 *For starting the server*